tomvonclef/quib-console.js/README.md

 This is a javascript HTML5 canvas console based on the excellent qb.js (http://stevehanov.ca/blog/index.php?id=92).

-It translates the original QBasic console commands into methods of a class.
+It translates the original QBasic console commands into methods of a class, and adds additional methods.

 This version has HiDPI support.
 By using 2x-scaled images, it avoids HTML5 canvas fuzziness that otherwise occurs when scaling up bitmap images.